Meet the Board

-Flannery comes to the board of NFPA with a passion for the North Fork community and the valley it is situated in.
+Flannery Flannery comes to the board of NFPA with a passion for the North Fork, both the place and it’s people.
 She first came to the North Fork in 2009 as co-owner of the historic Polebridge Mercantile.
-It was at the “Merc” that she got to know and love (and feed!) all the colorful characters that choose to live in this uniquely clean and intact ecosystem.
+There she got to know and love all the colorful characters that call one of the last intact ecosystems in the lower 48 home.
 During that time, she sat on the board of the North Fork Landowners Association, organized many joy-filled community events and volunteered in Glacier National Park on both wolverine and fisher research projects.

 Debo Powers, Vice President